Packages

 Packages that live in Nix

-devenv.nix defines a small set of Elisp packages that are not on any archive (MELPA, GNU ELPA, NonGNU ELPA), so Nix builds them directly and puts them on load-path:
+nix/extra-packages.nix defines the Elisp packages that are not on any archive (MELPA, GNU ELPA, NonGNU ELPA), so Nix builds them directly via trivialBuild from pinned revisions and puts them on load-path:

-Both are consumed by use-package ... :ensure nil blocks in the relevant init-*.el module.
+use-package ... :ensure nil blocks in the relevant init-*.el module and wired into the distribution by nix/mk-overlay.nix.

 The devenv shell